habbes/quickbyte/infra/README.md

 # Azure AD config

+### Important: I moved away from Azure AD in favour of custom auth.
+The information here is therefore mostly deprecated.
+I keep it here for backwards compatibility in case there are things I forgot to move from Azure AD and want to refer back to

 Your service principal also needs permissions to create applications and service principals.
 Specifically, you need to grant it the `Application.ReadWrite.All` permission in your tenant.
 You can follow the following steps: https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration